 I am a Postdoctoral Researcher at the Université de Montréal, MILA research institute.
-I work on climate change related initiatives using AI.
+I work on climate change related projects using Artificial Intelligence (AI).
 My work is a mix of undertaking research and sharing that research to a broader audience.
 I lead a team that is using new variations of conditional Generative Adversarial Networks (cGANs).
 We are using this to carry out image-to-image translation under physical and visual limitations.
 We use these to create visual representations of the impact of climate change on environments we know.
 These images can be confronting.
 They put the threat of climate change into a real context.

 Alongside research, I teach a Machine Learning course at HEC Montréal.
 I also sit on the organizing committees of Climate Change AI and AI4Good Montreal.
 These events help to show how AI research relates to the real world.
 They offer the public a chance to learn about and engage with the latest ideas and projects in AI.
 I appear on panels, in interviews, and give talks on applying AI to climate change.
 I believe we can only affect massive and meaningful change if we have the public on board.
 No two days are the same.
 It’s exciting to be at the forefront of an emerging field.
 You never know what discoveries might affect your own work or inspire new connections!

 - Foreign languages

 - Felt great satisfaction in getting good grades